Master-Assisted Channel Estimation for Cell-Free Massive MIMO Networks: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we compare local and centralized channel estimation with MACE.
 In centralized channel estimation, the MAPs are assumed to act as the CPU.
-We distribute $K$ UEs and $L$ APs in a square simulation area of $1$ km$^2$ and adopt the same propagation model as in \cite{wang2021uplink}.
-Moreover, we use $p_k=p=100$ mW and the master AP assignment is performed according to \cite[Sec.~4.4]{demir2021foundations}.
-Specifically, each UE identifies the AP with the largest large-scale fading coefficient $\beta_{l,k} = \text{tr}(\bmr{R}_{l,k})/N$ and selects it as its MAP.
-The results are averaged over $300$ coherence blocks, using estimated correlation matrices for simulations and true correlation matrices for theoretical results.
+We generate $200$ network realizations of $K$ UEs and $L$ APs in a square simulation area of $50$ m$^2$ and use $p_k=p=100$, $\sigma=1$, $\eta = 0.999$.
+We report the median results across the $200$ realizations using $300$ coherence blocks per realization (from $b=5001:5300$, after an initialization batch of $5000$ coherence blocks), with estimated covariance matrices for simulations and true covariance matrices for theoretical results.